burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 `[[fill]align][sign][#][0][width][.precision][type]`.

-For full information about format specification look into [Standard format specification](https://en.cppreference.com/w/cpp/utility/format/formatter#Standard_format_specification)
+For full information about the format specification look into [Standard format specification](https://en.cppreference.com/w/cpp/utility/format/formatter#Standard_format_specification)

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/utility/format/format).

 > Unfortunately, due to [compiler support C++20 information](https://en.cppreference.com/w/cpp/compiler_support#cpp20) the `std::format` is supported only from GCC-13, Clang 14, MSCVC 19.29.
-To use this feature you need to use modern versions of these toolchains.
+To use this feature, you need to use modern versions of these toolchains.

 ## 5. source_location::current()

 Compile time information about the current source file `source_location::current()` defined in `<source_location>`.

-Behaves in an implementation-defined way, but essentially it is analogous of predefined macros `__LINE__` and `__FILE__`.
+Behaves in an implementation-defined way, but essentially it is analogous to predefined macros `__LINE__` and `__FILE__`.

 The `source_location::current()` contains information about `line`, `column`, `file_name`, `function_name`.